Updated January 2021

 Best Whistler Lake For: Families and Fur-babies

-If you’re a dog owner and want more information on the great off-leash dog parks in Whistler, including Canine Cove, Barking Bay, and Arfa Park, as well as other rules and regulations, please visit the Resort Municipality of Whistler website.
+Most dog owners ask “What is there to do in Whistler with dogs?”.
+The answer is: take your dog to the lake in Whistler with you!
+There are some great off-leash dog parks in Whistler, including Canine Cove, Barking Bay, and Arfa Park.
+For more information on things to do with your dog in Whistler, as well as rules and regulations, visit the Resort Municipality of Whistler website.

 You can get to all of the lakes in Whistler on foot or by bike via the pedestrian-only Whistler Valley Trail, a 40 km paved track that winds its way from one end of Whistler to the other.
 Whistler transit also makes stops at or near each of the lakes.